mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 So very naturally, Dogen Zenji [states] in the beginning of *Bendowa* [...] the key point of the zazen we are practicing.
 In the first paragraph, Dogen Zenji says:

 > Buddha Tathagatas all have a wondrous means, which is unexcelled and free from human agency, for transmitting the wondrous Dharma from one to another without alteration, and realizing supreme and complete awakening.
-That it is only transmitted without deviation from Buddha to Buddha is due to the *jijiyu samadhi* which is its touchstone.
+That it is only transmitted without deviation from Buddha to Buddha is due to the *jijiyu samadhi*, which is its touchstone.

 So the zazen we do is based on *jijiyu samadhi*.
 I think [there is an] explanation here [in the note]: